neurocoglab/dwi-tracts/README.md

 The dependencies listed below will also have to be installed on your system.
 An [Anaconda](https://anaconda.org/anaconda) installation of Python 3 is highly recommended, although not necessary.

 # Getting started
-Two [Jupyter notebooks](https://jupyter.org/) are provided to demonstrate the use of the software, using the [Enhanced NKI Rockland](http://fcon_1000.projects.nitrc.org/indi/enhanced/) sample as a demo dataset (see the "project" folder for examples of the required parameters, specified as JSON files).
+Two [Jupyter notebooks](https://jupyter.org/) are provided to demonstrate the use of the software, using two participants from the [Enhanced NKI Rockland](http://fcon_1000.projects.nitrc.org/indi/enhanced/) sample as a demo dataset (see the "project" folder for examples of the required parameters, specified as JSON files).

 * **Compute Tract Metrics**: This runs all the steps after preprocessing has been performed, including:
     * Computing bidirectional average distributions